Identifying and solving the songwriting problems you create for yourself.

 - Mark the page and add to it whenever you catch yourself

-- Choose your most damaging self talk to start with….
+- Choose the most damaging self talk to start with….

 - Rewrite your negative self talk, pick an example and change how you talk to yourself